prhost/opencart-hybridauth/README.md

 1. Copy upload content into the root
 2. Go to the admin panel & install the OpenCart HybridAuth module
 3. Сonfigure it to providers
+4. Import SQL dump
-4. Add simple code to your template from example.tpl
+5. Add simple code to your template from example.tpl

 Information: